Difference Between Excel Rows and Columns

 |Basis||Excel Rows||Excel Columns|

-|Definition||A row is a horizontal line of cells||A column is a vertical line of cells|
+|Definition||A row is a horizontal line of cells.||A column is a vertical line of cells.|

-|Labelling||Rows are represented by numeric values.||Columns are represented by alphabets.|
+|Labeling||Rows are represented by numeric values.||Columns are represented by alphabets.|

-|Number||In Microsoft Offside 10, there are total 1,048,576 number of rows||In Microsoft office 10, there are total 16,384 number of columns|
+|Number||In Microsoft Offside 10, there are a total 1,048,576 number of rows.||In Microsoft office 10, there are a total of 16,384 numbers of columns.|

-|Range||Rows are ranging from 1 to 1,048,576||Columns are ranging from A to XFD|
+|Range||Rows are ranging from 1 to 1,048,576||Columns are ranging from A to XFD.|

-|Select all rows||To select an entire row, click over any cell in the particular row and hit Shift + Space bar||To select an entire column, click over any cell in the particular column and hit Ctrl + Spacebar|
+|Select all rows||To select an entire row, click over any cell in the particular row and hit Shift + Space bar.||To select an entire column, click over any cell in the particular column and hit Ctrl + Spacebar.|

-|To Select Several Rows||If you want to select several adjacent rows, select a range that includes cells of all the rows that you want to select then hit Shift + Spacebar.
-Suppose you want to select ‘Row 3 to Row 10’, first you need to select at least one cell in each row from ‘Row 3 to Row 10’.
-Next, press Shift + Spacebar to select all the desired rows.||If you want to select several adjacent columns, select a range that includes cells of all the columns that you want to select then hit Ctrl + Spacebar.
+|To Select Several Rows||If you want to select several adjacent rows, select a range that includes cells of all the rows that you want to select, then hit Shift + Spacebar.
+Suppose you want to select ‘Row 3 to Row 10’; first, you need to select at least one cell in each row from ‘Row 3 to Row 10’.
+Next, press Shift + Spacebar to select all the desired rows.||If you want to select several adjacent columns, select a range that includes cells of all the columns that you want to select, then hit Ctrl + Spacebar.
 Suppose you want to select ‘Column C to Column F’, you need to select at least one cell in each column from ‘Column C to Column F’.
 Next, press Ctrl + Spacebar to select all the desired columns.|

-|Differences Function||The row differences command compares the cells in the selected range with the cells in the same column as the active cells||The column differences command compares the cells in the selected range with the cells in the same rows as the active cells|
+|Differences Function||The row differences command compares the cells in the selected range with the cells in the same column as the active cells.||The column differences command compares the cells in the selected range with the cells in the same rows as the active cells.|

-|To Hide Row/column||Select the row(s) you want to hide, right click and select Hide||Select the column(s) you want to hide, right click and select Hide.|
+|To Hide Row/column||Select the row(s) you want to hide, right-click and select Hide||Select the column(s) you want to hide, right-click, and select Hide.|

-|To Unhide the hidden row/column||Select one entire row above and one below the hidden row, then right-click and select Unhide||Select one entire column to the left and one to the right of the hidden column, then right click and select Unhide|
+|To Unhide the hidden row/column||Select one entire row above and one below the hidden row, then right-click and select Unhide||Select one entire column to the left and one to the right of the hidden column, then right-click and select Unhide|

-|The default size of Height and width of rows and columns||The default height of the row is 18.75 pt. and 25 pixels.||The default width of the column is 8.43 pt. and 64 pixels|
+|The default height and width of rows and columns||The default height of the row is 18.75 pt. and 25 pixels.||The default width of the column is 8.43 pt. and 64 pixels.|

-|To Auto fit the content in rows and columns||To Auto fit the content in a row, Double click the bottom border of the underlying row||To Auto fit the content in the column, Double click the right border of the underlying column|
+|To Auto fit the content.||To Auto fit the content in a row, Double click the bottom border of the underlying row.||To Auto fit the content in the column, Double click the right border of the underlying column.|

-|In Index function||row_num: Specifies the row number in the array from which the resulting value is to be returned.||Col_num: Specifies the column number in the array from which the resulting value is to be returned|
+|In Index function||row_num: Specifies the row number in the array from which the resulting value is to be returned.||Col_num: Specifies the column number in the arrays in excel from which the resulting value is to be returned|

 |To Freeze Row/Column||To freeze any specific row, press Alt+W+F+R||To freeze any specific column, press Alt+W+F+C|

 This has been a guide to the Excel Rows vs Columns.
 Here we discuss the top differences between Excel Rows and Columns along with infographics and comparison table.
 You may also have a look at the following articles –